-Simon Watson is in his first season as the Pilots Head Coach and General Manager.
+Simon Watson is in his second season as the Pilots Head Coach and General Manager.

 Watson played professional hockey in the Central Hockey League (CHL) for the Lubbock Cotton Kings, Rocky Mountain Rage, and the Missouri Mavericks.
 His strong leadership qualities on and off the ice, and significant contributions to his community didn't go unnoticed as he was named the 2011 CHL Man of the Year.

 He played MWJHL junior hockey in his hometown, Waterloo, Ontario, for the Waterloo Siskins.
 From 2001-2006 Watson played NCAA Division 1 collegiate hockey at St. Lawrence University where he received his Bachelor of Science in Psychology and a Masters of Educational Leadership.